-- Paying the IHT bill if the business does not qualify for the normal 100% tax relief. - Passing on the business perhaps to an employee or to a family member. - Paying the liabilities the business has incurred.
+- Paying the IHT bill if the business does not qualify for the normal 100% business relief; - Passing on the business perhaps to an employee or to a family member; - Paying any liabilities the business has incurred.
 These could include outstanding rent on premises, unpaid tax, an overdraft or business loan.